-The overall story in the lyrics is about how Zach is lamenting over a lost recent lover whom he wishes things were going differently with.
+The overall story in the lyrics is about how Zach is lamenting over a recently lost lover with whom he wishes things were going differently.

 The song opens up pretty straightforwardly, letting you know that he and his lover are having some problems that he hopes will be resolved by the next day.